 The chateau is open every day of the year from 10.00 until 17.00, including Christmas Day and New Year's Day, with longer opening hours in the summer.
 The basic ticket costs 9.50 euros for adults and 6.50 euros for children and includes the castle and gardens, with a supplement payable for visits including the Tintin Exhibition and/or the boat ride.

-After exploring we spent a lovely hour in the cafe at Chateau de Cheverny enjoying tea and cake in the beautiful surroundings and recommend you do the same (Not included in the admission price, I am sorry to say!)
+After exploring we spent a lovely hour in the cafe at Chateau de Cheverny (in the Orangerie) enjoying a snack in the beautiful surroundings and recommend you do the same (Not included in the admission price, I am sorry to say!)

-Map of Chateau de Cheverny and places to visit
+Map of Chateau de Cheverny and places nearby

 Visit near Chateau de Cheverny with France This Way reviews

 ... or see ALL recommended places to visit in Loir-et-Cher